 As condescending as these practices may be to contemporary advocates of women’s rights, religious ethics can minimise the chances of impropriety between the sexes, based on the recognition of human fallibility and the undesirable effects which the darkest corners of our sexual psyche can produce in everyday social interactions.

-Yes, the mere suggestion that public decorum could be restored through some degree of gender segregation will affront the social justice horde, according to which the abuse of male power is the chief culprit in the sexual harassment of women.
+Yes, the mere suggestion that public decorum could be restored through some degree of gender segregation will affront the social justice horde, according to which the abuse of male power is the chief culprit in the sexual harassment of women, and thus should be the focus of many a sexual harassment attorney.
 But there are voices which depart from this consensus, embracing a different set of personal values which many leftists see as a social aberration.

 Among them, US Vice President Mike Pence who provoked a storm of outrage following the revelation that he never socialises alone with a woman other than his wife, and a likeminded community of conservative Christians upholding the Billy Graham Rule, where frivolous social contact between genders is undesirable.